kunstmusik/csound-live-code/doc/reference.md

 ---

+ival = **fade\_read**(ident)

+Read value from fade channel.
+Useful if copy/pasting then wanting to just read from fade and control in the original code.

+---

 **set\_fade**(ident, ival)

  Set value for fade channel to given value.
 Should be in range 0-1.0.
 (Typically one sets to either 0 or 1.)